LayZeeDK/github-pages-docusaurus/docs/Tutorials/Incentivized.md

  9. Conducted Sensor Tokens/IoT NFTs transactions exceeding in the aggregate $10,000 in value
  10. Conducted Sensor Tokens/IoT NFTs transactions exceeding in the aggregate $50,000 in value
  11. Conducted Sensor Tokens/IoT NFTs transactions exceeding in the aggregate $250,000 in value
+ 12. Minting Hexagon map NFT
+ 13. Creating MXC name service domain
+ 14. **Claim the MOON token and send to the referrer person, no upper limit**

 Points earned on DataHighway.com